 To TGbf editor: Please add the following text to the end of page 21 in 0447r3 in subclause 11.55.1.3 (Sensing capabilities exchange) and include it in 11bf draft.

+If the AP does not accept the unassociated non-AP STA as a sensing responder, the AP should respond to the received Sensing Measurement Query frame with a Sensing Measurement Termination frame with the Terminate All TB Measurement Setups field set to 1. (#1624)

 CID 2100, 2169